davidvavinggren/book-rating-prediction/README.md

 All scripts run from root.
 Download the goodreads datasets from `https://mengtingwan.github.io/data/goodreads` (the one called `goodreads_reviews_spoiler_raw.json.gz`), place it in `book-rating-prediction/data` and name it `reviews.json`.
 For the Amazon set, download it from `https://www.kaggle.com/datasets/arhamrumi/amazon-product-reviews`, place it in `book-rating-prediction/data` and name it `reviews_amzn.csv`.

 A model is trained with `train.py` and evaluated with `bertstats.py`. `baseline.py` and `humanlevel.py` creates baselines for the BERT classifier. `constants.py` contains all hyperparameter values used during training.
 There are some tests written for the package in `book-rating-prediction/tests`.

+The BERT model from the report can be downloaded from `https://liuonline-my.sharepoint.com/:u:/g/personal/davva827_student_liu_se/Ef_ERNE2j0hFpnQSKLOu4NwBlgVpGZQeAofyQrL2Q0XRsw?e=B8k6HM`.
+Download it and place it in `book-rating-prediction/models` if you want to use it.